Skip To Content

 Detailed application instructions / information can be found on the website at www.cedarcrest.edu/di

-The Pre-Select Admission Process offers qualified Cedar Crest College Didactic Program in Dietetics (DPD) students and Cedar Crest College graduate students (enrolled in the Master’s in Nutrition, Master of Science in Integrative Exercise Science, Modular Master of Science, or Master of Public Health degrees) the opportunity to apply for admission into Cedar Crest College’s Dietetic Internship (CCC DI) Graduate Certificate Program.
-Students applying to the preselect admission option will commit to attending the CCC DI the following year and bypass the online centralized application (DICAS) and dietetic internship computer matching process.
+The Pre-Admission Process offers qualified Cedar Crest College Didactic Program in Dietetics (DPD) students and Cedar Crest College graduate students (enrolled in the Master’s in Nutrition, Master of Science in Integrative Exercise Science, Master of Professional Studies, MBA, or Master of Public Health degrees) the opportunity to apply directly to Cedar Crest College’s Dietetic Internship (CCC DI) Graduate Certificate Program without the use of the DICAS application system.
+Students applying to the pre-admission option will commit to attending the CCC DI must sign a contract and pay a deposit to confirm acceptance of their seat within the program.
+All students begin the program with onsite orientation in August.
+Rotations begin the following Fall semester for students who have already completed a master’s degree and the following Spring semester for students dual enrolled in a master’s degree and the DI.

 Preselect qualifiers for DPD Students: